5 Ways to Relieve Aching Legs at Night

-- Nervousness and restless leg syndrome usually result in legs that feel heavy, jittery and shaky.
-Moving usually helps shake out these symptoms (more on solutions in the next section).
+- Nervousness and restless leg syndrome usually result in legs that feel heavy, jittery, and shaky.
+Movement usually helps shake out these symptoms (more on solutions in the next section).

-- Sore or stiffness in your legs can also keep you up at night.
-These may be due to a variety of causes, everything from an arthritis flare-up to a hard leg workout.
+- Lastly, joint and muscle soreness or stiffness can result in aching legs.
+This may be due to a variety of causes, from an arthritis flare-up to a strenuous leg workout.

 How to Relieve Aching Legs at Night

-If restless leg syndrome strikes, a quick but light massage is often enough stimulation to make symptoms go away.
-However, if sore muscles are the cause of your tired legs, a deeper massage will better help dissipate some of the soreness.
-You can give yourself a massage using your hands or a foam roller or book a treatment with a professional massage therapist if you’d like to treat yourself.
+If you're dealing with restless leg syndrome at night, a quick but light massage is often enough stimulation to make symptoms go away.
+However, if sore muscles are the cause of your tired legs, a deeper massage will better help dissipate some of the discomfort.
+You can give yourself a massage using your hands or a foam roller – or treat yourself by booking a treatment with a professional massage therapist.

 A warm bath or shower before bed will help you feel drowsy and further ease sore muscles.
 Heat packs can also be used to target especially sore muscles or stiff joints.
 However, if swelling is your main problem, you’ll want to use cold therapy instead.
 Cold constricts your blood vessels, reducing blood flow to the area and discouraging fluid retention, which helps swelling subside.

-In some cases, physical movement might be the cause of your tired, aching legs, but in specific contexts it can really help.
-In particular, a brief walk to the bathroom or kitchen can help dispel restless leg syndrome if a quick massage doesn’t do the trick.
-In that case, just getting out of bed can make your symptoms disappear.
+While in some cases, physical movement might be the cause of your tired, aching legs, in other situations, it can be a simple solution to pain relief.
+For instance, a brief walk to the bathroom or kitchen can help dispel restless leg syndrome at night if a quick massage doesn’t do the trick.
+Simply getting out of bed for quick physical movement can help cease symptoms.

 The best way to treat symptoms is to prevent them from appearing in the first place, and that’s where compression therapy comes in.
 While in most cases compression garments usually shouldn’t be worn to bed, wearing them during the day can help prevent the symptoms that cause tired, aching legs and keep you up at night.
 Compression socks boost circulation and reduce swelling, which will help your legs feel good at the end of the day.